 Minari has this note in their user manual, "WARNING: Please note that an excessive amount of oil does not stretch the life of the engine. a wrong quantity of oil leads to seizure."
-That is, too much oil in the gasoline causes overheating in some engines.
+That is, too much oil in the gasoline can cause overheating in some engines.

 Polini has this note in their user manual for the Thor engines, "...mixes that contain too much oil do not extend the engine’s life."

 Everything depends on how the engine is engineered and the jetting used in the carburetor.
-Do not experiment with the fuel/oil ratio but do just what the manufacturer specifies.
+Do not experiment with the fuel/oil ratio but do exactly what the manufacturer specifies.
 See this page on labeling fuel containers properly which can help prevent a disaster.

-Per Miniplane's recommendation and the experience of many pilots, it is always best to mix small quantities of oil and fuel just before use and not store the mix more than (2) weeks no matter what kind of gasoline is used.
+Per Miniplane, other paramotor manufacturers' recommendations, and the experience of many pilots, it is always best to mix small quantities of oil and fuel just before use and not store the mix more than (2) weeks no matter what kind of gasoline is used.
 The lubricating properties of the oil are affected by long term contact with any kind of gasoline, with fuel additives, and especially with ethanol blends.
 I mix fuel and oil (2) gallons at a time.
-It is a nuisance but it means my fuel mix is always fresh.
+It is a nuisance but it means my fuel mix is fresher.